roycechua/MotorControllerShieldCPE-QC/README.md

 This was made for a Robot that has 2 Brushed DC Motors, two IR Sensors, and an Ultrasonic Sensor(library will support this in a future release).

+You can read here or go to the web page [roycechua23.github.io/MotorControllerShieldCPE-QC/](https://roycechua23.github.io/MotorControllerShieldCPE-QC/)

 ### Instructions